MSRConnections/Azure-training-course/Content/High-Performance Computing/SLURM Linux Cluster HOL.md

 1. Return to the Azure Portal and the blade for the resource group containing the cluster.
 Then click the storage account created for the cluster.

-	> The storage-account name will vary each time you deploy a cluster.
-The deployment template generates a unique storage-account name each time it is run.
+	> The storage-account name will vary for different users.
 This storage account holds the virtual hard disks (VHDs) and other resources used by the cluster.

     ![Opening the storage account](Images/open-storage-account.png)